 - “Lend” or consign work for décor to emerging retail businesses like cafés in exchange for the exposure.

 Before Ken opened his permanent gallery, he dabbled in pop-ups as a means to build his reputation and validate the business idea.
 For those selling original works, some element of in-person experience is critical, says Ken.
 “It’s very rare to find a successful art gallery that functions entirely online.”

 However, advances in technology like 3D and AR for online stores and the trend toward digital experiences may mark big changes for the art world in the future.
 It’s important to follow consumer trends while you learn how to sell your art and grow your business.

-Working with galleries to sell your art
+10. Work with galleries to sell your art

 You can work with galleries to sell your art on your behalf if you are not interested in handling the business side of art, or as an additional channel to complement your own efforts.
 This partnership can give you access to new audiences, including serious art buyers and art collectors.